-A landmark agreement was recently signed between the 380-member Association of African Universities (AAU) and the continent’s largest online education platform: eLearnAfrica.
+Recently, a historic agreement was ratified between the Association of African Universities and the continent’s largest online learning platform: eLearnAfrica.
 As a result, 10 million students will now have access to higher education through online courses.
 Signed on February 3, 2017, the agreement will enable AAU member universities to expand throughout a robust course and resource sharing initiative facilitated via the eLearnAfrica Learning Management System.
 The CEO of eLearnAfrica, Brook Negussie, explained last November: “Only a month after going live, we have over 225 000 visitors searching for trusted, professional courses, programmes and degrees.”
-Last week, upon signing the new agreement, he said, “Now, with this agreement with the AAU, we’ll be able to support more universities to make the jump to e-learning.”

 While eLearnAfrica has 380 member universities, the initiative is being spearheaded by an innovative social entrepreneur.
 Brook Negussie is an Ethiopian-born and American and Canadian educated entrepreneur who already has a long history of working to bring resources to schoolchildren in Africa via satellite radio and online.
 As eLearnAfrica expands into the higher education sector, there is hope the initiative will help to bridge at least part of the notable deficit in Africa’s higher education system.
 Key aspects of eLearnAfrica’s services include course hosting, content digitization, course development, learning management system support, website design, web hosting, technical support, and eLearning consulting.